reusable-ui/reusable-ui-monorepo/states/focus-state/README.md

 - Supports controlled focus state, when `focused` is set to `true` or `false`.
 - Supports diagnostic mode, when `focused` is set to `'auto'`, which derives the effective focus from `computedFocus`.
+- Supports input-like styling behavior via `inputLikeFocus`, which forces a focus ring to appear when focused—mimicking native `<input>` semantics even on mouse click.

 #### 💡 Usage Example